Staff Jobs

 EDUCATION and/or EXPERIENCE

-Valid K-6 teaching certificate from the State of Arkansas.
+Valid teaching license from the State of Arkansas certified for Secondary Science, specifically Biology.
+Coaching certification/experience preferred.
 Previous teaching experience is preferred.

 • Cooperation - Openly shares information, knowledge and expertise with co-workers and cooperates with other members to achieve the workgroup’s goals; puts the interest of the University/unit ahead of accomplishing individual goals.